 That is why instead of the short stint in Cabo, I decided to stay here and make it my base, maybe for the next year.
 I always followed my instincts and always listened to what I feel so right now, Cabo is the one that makes so much sense to me.

-In the next few months, I am going to share stuff on my Instagram about living in Cabo as a young expat.
+In the next few months, I am going to share stuff on my Instagram about living in Cabo San Lucas Mexico as a young expat.
 This is just the beginning!

-- What’s it like to live in Guadalajara, Mexico?
+⛔ Is it safe to live in Cabo San Lucas Mexico?

 🧑🏿🤝🧑🏻 Connecting with fellow expats in Cabo San Lucas

 Let me be honest here – I did not come to Cabo without knowing anyone (which I’d normally do).
-I already knew a bunch of people who are living in Cabo San Lucas so it was a bonus for me not to put extra effort into making friends.
+I already knew a bunch of people living in Cabo San Lucas Mexico so it was a bonus for me not to put extra effort into making friends.

 Both groups are super packed with information about living in Cabo San Lucas.
 You just need to put the time into browsing every single topic and you’ll find answers to your questions!